 HOW should this medicine be used?

-Budesonide comes as a powder to inhale by mouth.
-Budesonide is usually inhaled once or twice a day.
+Budesonide comes as a powder to inhale by mouth using an inhaler and as a suspension to inhale by mouth using a special jet nebulizer (machine that turns medication into a mist that can be inhaled).
+Budesonide powder for oral inhalation is usually inhaled twice a day.
+Budesonide suspension for oral inhalation is usually inhaled once or twice a day.
+Try to use budesonide at around the same time(s) every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Use budesonide exactly as directed.
 Do not use more or less of it or use it more often than prescribed by your doctor.

-Budesonide controls symptoms of asthma and other lung diseases but does not cure them.
-Improvement in your asthma may occur as soon as 24 hours after taking the medication, but full effects may not be seen for 1 to 2 weeks after taking it regularly.
+Budesonide controls symptoms of asthma but does not cure it.
+Improvement in your asthma may occur as soon after using the medication, but full effects of may not be seen for 1 to 2 weeks after using the powder and 4 to 6 weeks after using the suspension on a regular basis.
 Continue to use budesonide even if you feel well.
 Do not stop using budesonide without talking to your doctor.
-Call your doctor if your symptoms do not improve during the first 2 weeks or if they get worse.
+Call your doctor if your symptoms or your child's symptoms do not improve during the first 2 weeks (powder) or first 6 weeks (suspension) or if they get worse.

-Before you use budesonide the first time, read the written directions that come with it.
-Ask your doctor, pharmacist, or respiratory therapist to show you the right way to use the inhaler.
-Practice using the inhaler in front of him or her, so you are sure you are doing it the right way.
+Before you use budesonide inhaler or jet nebulizer the first time, read the written instructions that come with it.
+Look at the diagrams carefully and be sure that you recognize all the parts of the inhaler or nebulizer.
+Ask your doctor, pharmacist, or respiratory therapist to show you the right way to use the inhaler or nebulizer.
+Practice using the inhaler or nebulizer in front of him or her, so you are sure you are doing it the right way.

 - Turn the protective cover and lift it off.